mikethegoblin/Resume/content/home/experience.md

     date_start: '2019-08-05'
     date_end: '2019-08-29'
     description: |2-
-        -	Undertook the design and development of a chatbot service according to project specifications
+        -	Designed and implemented a multi-functional chatbot service using Python and WeChat Python SDK
-        -	Spearheaded the chatbot program design and code writing, independently developed the WeChat chatbot, deployed the service to Linux server, and used third-party APIs to execute certain chatbot functions such as auto reply, package tracking, recipe searching and weather report
+        -	Independently developed the WeChat chatbot, deployed to Linux server, and integrated third-party APIs to execute certain chatbot functions such as auto-reply, package delivery tracking, recipe searching and weather report
-        -	Collaborated with a dynamic team consisting of software engineers and project managers in completing the requirement survey, software system and module analysis, as well as Chabot function modular design
-        -	Worked with the LUIS AI team in training an AI model for user intent recognition to facilitate appropriate chatbot response generation
+        -	Implemented user intent recognition by leveraging the Microsoft LUIS language understanding service

 design:
   columns: '2'